 Patient Satisfaction Survey

 Our Inpatient Satisfaction Survey is a tool we use to identify the positives and negatives of your hospital stay with us.
 We strive to give you the best patient care we can and appreciate your honest feedback.

 Johnson County Hospital does not discriminate against any person on the basis of race, color, national origin, disability, or age in admission, treatment, or participation in its programs, services and activities, or in employment.
 For further information about this policy, contact:

-Section 504 Coordinator: Diane Newman, Johnson County Hospital Administrator
+Section 504 Coordinator: Mary Kent, Johnson County Hospital Administrator

 Phone Number: (402) 335-3361